 For many reasons, however, this was a difficult ask.
 If you were to line everyone up at the same time, the filmmakers and producers trying to get their film on WNET – the biggest PBS station in the entire country – would likely stretch all the way to Los Angeles.

-WNET produces a lot of PBS programming themselves.
-Being in house, those programs get top priority.
-And then there are the demands and expectations from PBS, the mother ship itself.
-Their national program schedule takes up all but one of the prime-time hours each week.
-And so, to get one, your film has to be incredibly meaningful to the New York audience.
+WNET produces a lot of PBS programming themselves, and their in-house programs get top priority.
+Then there are the demands and expectations from PBS, the mother ship itself, whose national program schedule takes up all but one of the prime-time hours each week.
+And to get that one slot, your film has to be incredibly meaningful to the New York audience.

 I knew I needed to come up with a different kind of approach.
 Uppermost in my thoughts, as always, was to figure out a way to give something first to WNET, before asking for anything of them on behalf of my filmmaker clients.